-The American Express Gold Card is a rewards card that allows clients to earn Membership Rewards points on dining, grocery and airfare purchases.
-This card is a mid-tier American Express card offering more points than the Amex EveryDay credit card, but fewer than the company’s Platinum options.
+The American Express Gold Card is a rewards card that allows clients to earn Membership Rewards when you dine at restaurants world wide, U.S. supermarkets (on up to $25,000 per year in purchases, then 1X) and 3X points on flights booked directly with the airlines or on Amex travel.com.
+This card is a mid-tier American Express card offering more points than the American Express EveryDay® Credit Card, but fewer than the company’s Platinum options.

 American Express is best known for its credit and charge-card options, which carry higher fees than most comparable cards but also offer multiple reward-earning options along with additional card member services and benefits.
 It’s also worth noting that American Express cards are not accepted by all merchants because of the higher-than-average interchange fees.